"Sleep disorder drugs (hypnotic and sedative drugs) overview

 Caution should be exercised when the following drugs are administered concomitantly with SINEMET CR.

 Dopamine D2 receptor antagonists (e.g., phenothiazines, butyrophenones, risperidone) and isoniazid may reduce the therapeutic effects of levodopa.
 In addition, the beneficial effects of levodopa in Parkinson's disease have been reported to be reversed by phenytoin and papaverine.
-Patients taking these drugs with SINEMET CR (carbidopa-levodopa sustained release) should be carefully observed for loss of therapeutic response.
+Patients taking these drugs with SINEMET CR should be carefully observed for loss of therapeutic response.

 Although metoclopramide may increase the bioavailability of levodopa by increasing gastric emptying, metoclopramide may also adversely affect disease control by its dopamine receptor antagonistic properties.